 Step 4: Mix resin

-Step 5: Sponge on resin
+Step 5: Sponge resin on top

 Place the tag on a non-stick surface that can stay undisturbed for at least twenty-four hours.
-Pour a quarter-size dollop of resin on the backside of your paper bookmarks and spread using a foam brush or piece of an unused kitchen sponge.
+Pour a quarter-size dollop of resin on the backside of your DIY bookmarks and spread using a foam brush or piece of kitchen sponge.
 I find using the sponge creates a nice thin layer that is great for making resin paper.
-Once the backside is covered, peel it up and flip it over.
-Do a coat on the front side the same way.
-The idea is to get a nice thin layer that completely covers the paper.
-Don’t worry if you have resin spilling over the edges a bit.

-Always wear safety gloves to protect your hands!
+Always wear safety gloves to protect your hands.

 Step 6: {OPTIONAL} Add embellishments